ship-nix/nix-npm-exploration/README.md

 [serokell/nix-npm-buildpackage](https://github.com/serokell/nix-npm-buildpackage) targets `package-lock.json` and fetches the packages via Nix.

-If the dev server is running during `npm install/remove`, you might need to press `ctrl+C` to stop it and start `npm run watch` up again for changes to be reflected.
+If the dev server is running during `npm install/remove`, you might need to press `ctrl+C` to stop it and start `npm run watch` up again for direnv to update and changes to be reflected.